bmichele/spellCheck/README.md

 Typically, the file can be obtained processing a large corpus of correctly spelled texts.
 The probability for each word can be estimated using the respective count.

-The vocabulary must be placed in the data folder and named `nhs_unigram.txt`.
+The vocabulary must be placed in the data folder and named `unigram.txt`.
-An sample vocabulary containing a limited number of words can be found comes with the repo.
+A sample vocabulary containing a limited number of words can be found in the folder `data`.
 You should replace it with your own vocabulary file before running the service.

 ## Usage